Andereoo/TkinterWeb/docs/DOM.md

 ---

 #### `HtmlElement.insertBefore(children, before)`
-Insert the given children elements into the element
+Insert the specified children before a specified child element

 Parameters
 * **children** *(list or HtmlElement)* - Specifies the element(s) to be added into the element